Accountants need to keep up to date with technological advances in order to respond to market conditions and clients’ needs.

 The elimination of bureaucracy through the use of platforms

-Online accounting systems, such as Sage One, are simple and intuitive platforms that provide direct channels to clients as well as conduits for information, documents and any other materials that can be digitised.
+Online accounting systems, such as Sage Business Cloud, are simple and intuitive platforms that provide direct channels to clients as well as conduits for information, documents and any other materials that can be digitised.
 This flexibility eliminates layers of bureaucracy and therefore saves time.
 These platforms also provide online management tools that help complete tasks and achieve goals.

 Virtual calendars and task management